mech/Notes/Ruby/api.md

 * [HAL: Building hypermedia APIs in Rails](http://devblog.reverb.com/post/47197560134/hal-siren-rabl-roar-garner-building-hypermedia)
 * [DHH's getting hyper about hypermedia](http://signalvnoise.com/posts/3373-getting-hyper-about-hypermedia-apis)
 * [REST APIs must be hypertext driven](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)
+* Focus on tasks and not objects
+* Expose tasks/use cases rather than objects and functions
+* Favors evolvability
+* WebAPI

 Links to go to other resource for navigation.